Phil Goff warns of service cuts in dire financial update

 He has prioritised up to an extra $40m a year to move towards fully funding depreciation of assets by 2028.
 Despite the pressure on the council, "we still need to address the increasingly urgent need to respond to climate change", the mayor said.

 AT has said it has no money to ramp up spending on cycleway and safety to address climate change.
-It is also looking to delay the introduction of new public transport services and timetables.

 There is uncertainty over funding for the $1.4b Eastern Busway, the $4.4b City Rail Link is facing a "significant" price increase and AT has no money to co-ordinate infrastructure with Kāinga Ora housing developments.